xcart/xcart-docs/_pages/kb_en/multivendor/multivendor_components.md

 Here's a brief overview of the addons typically used to build a Multivendor store (in addition to the addon **Multi-vendor**):

    * **[Trusted/Non-trusted vendors](https://market.x-cart.com/addons/trusted-vendors.html)**: This addon enables the store administrator to mark vendors as trusted and non-trusted.
 Any products added by vendors with the status "Trusted vendor" will be visible to your store visitors right away, whereas the products of non-trusted vendors will appear on the storefront only after they have been approved by the administrator.
-For more information on this addon, see {% link "Trusted/Non-trusted vendors" ref_5c7BY9Rn %}.
+For more information on this addon, see {% link "Trusted/Non-trusted Vendors" ref_5c7BY9Rn %}.
      ![tntv_module_installed.png]({{site.baseurl}}/attachments/ref_MRQEvicQ/tntv_module_installed.png)

    * **[Multiple Profiles for Vendors](https://market.x-cart.com/addons/multiple-profiles-for-vendors.html)**: The addon enables existing vendors to create additional user profiles for the staff who help them work on their product catalog, promotions and orders.
-For more information on this addon, see {% link "Multiple profiles for vendors" ref_3le6s8jL %}.
+For more information on this addon, see {% link "Multiple Profiles for Vendors" ref_3le6s8jL %}.
      ![mvp_module.png]({{site.baseurl}}/attachments/ref_MRQEvicQ/mvp_module.png)

    * **[Messages](https://market.x-cart.com/addons/order-messages.html)**: This addon is not just for Multivendor; it can be used on single-seller X-Cart editions just as well.
 We are listing it here because it provides some Multivendor-specific features when used with the X-Cart Multivendor edition.
 This addon enhances the communication system in your store by providing an opportunity for the customers, the store administrator and the vendors to start a conversation or dispute about an order right from the Order details page.
 A well-thought-out notification system ensures that no message will be left unread.
 In Multivendor, the addon also allows store visitors to start messaging with the sellers before they make a purchase; they can initiate a conversation right on the sellers' pages on the storefront.